spotify/styx/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for PR reviewer(s)
 <!--- Put an `x` in all the boxes that apply: -->
-- [ ] This PR has been incoporated in release note for the coming version
+- [ ] This PR has been incorporated in release note for the coming version
 - [ ] Risky changes introduced by this PR have been all considered

 <!---